COVID-19

 - Difficulty breathing or shortness of breath

-- Persistent chest pain or pressure
+- Persistent pain or pressure in the chest

-- New confusion or inability to stay awake
+- Inability to stay awake

-- Pale, gray, or bluish skin/lips/nails
+- Pale, gray, or blue-colored skin, lips, or nail beds

 - Oxygen saturation below 94%

-- Symptoms that worsen after initial improvement
+- Symptoms worsening after initial improvement

 Talk to a Healthcare Provider